WHERE ARE YOU IN THE LIFECYCLE?

 In this last phase of the Practice Lifecycle, practice owners are rewarded for their years of hard work and their commitment to serving in the veterinary profession.
 It is also a phase that requires the highest level of planning during your entire veterinary career.
 In fact, when you’re ready to sell your practice and exit the profession, the five years prior to an ownership transition are critical in maximizing your practice’s value and planning for a seamless transition.
 In those years, there are important steps that will help demonstrate your practice’s value to a potential buyer.
 Understanding these steps and the challenges of selling a practice can make your transition much more enjoyable.

-The scope of tasks involved in this Lifecycle Phase include developing an owner exit strategy, doing a thorough valuation analysis to understand the sale value of your practice, and identifying potential buyers.
-In all cases, the goal is to streamline your exit from practice ownership.
+The scope of tasks involved in this Lifecycle Phase include doing a thorough valuation analysis and understanding the value of your practice.

-In the Sell phase, the most important steps to understand include:
+In your exit strategy, the most important concepts to understand include: